 Between the main ribs the silica structure is extremely thin and interspersed with pores.
 In these fragile plate-like structures, secondary stiffening by small, undirected ribs can be observed.
-These reinforcement structures prevent the buckling that flat shells are prone to.
-The flange structure around the rim, which obviously belongs to the primary structure, is interesting - perhaps it helps in the attachment of the valves or serves as an attachment structure for the cell membrane (Figure 8).
+These reinforcement structures prevent the buckling that flat shells elements are prone to.
+There are no reinforcement ribs on the top and bottom part of S. exsculptum - the cytoplasm might provide enough mechanical support.
+The flange structure around the rim, which obviously belongs to the primary structure, is interesting - perhaps it helps in the attachment of the valves or serves as an attachment structure for the cell membrane (Fig. 8).
+Altogether the structural differentiation is very material efficient.